Rymley/Deterministic-Governance-Mechanism/documents/SUBSTRATE_ARCHITECTURE.md

 # Substrate Sharding Architecture for 250K+ Verified States

+**⚠️ PRODUCTION HARDENING NOTES - NON-NORMATIVE**

+This document explores cache-aware scaling strategies for large substrates. **The core determinism invariant does not depend on these optimizations.** The reference implementation demonstrates the mechanism at small scale; this document projects how to maintain determinism properties at larger scale.

+These are engineering notes, not claims required to understand or verify the basic exclusion mechanism.

+---

 ## Executive Summary

 The Material-Field Engine requires access to verified substrate vectors (ground truth) to compute elastic modulus and mechanical exclusion.
 With 250K+ verified states, naive approaches would blow the cache budget.
 This document describes a hierarchical sharding strategy that keeps the most relevant vectors L1-resident while maintaining deterministic, sub-microsecond retrieval.